mozesjacobs/StyleTransferGallery/README.md

-In addition, we hand-picked images from the web that we thought could be interesting style images; we called these "Traditional Style Images", since they are the types of images often used in style transfer work (i.e., images with lots of distinct geometric shapes and colors).
+In addition, we hand-picked images from the web that we thought could be interesting style images; we called these "Traditional Style Images", since they are the types of images we saw often used in style transfer work (i.e., images with lots of distinct geometric shapes and colors).